13 Days in Tunisia, North Africa – Backpacking Travel Guide

 8- World’s largest flag

-The desert landscape of Ong Jemel, not the traditional sand desert one, but an extremely arid and rocky one, can be easily mistaken for a lunar landscape.
+The desert landscape of Ong Jemel, not the traditional sand desert one, but an extremely dry and rocky one, can be easily mistaken for a lunar landscape.
 So it was in Star Wars.
 But whether you are a Star Wars fan or not, the visit to Ong Jmel is a unique experience.
-From there you can have the most astonishing view over the salt lake and with no surprise you may experience a mirage, due to the very high temperatures and sunlight incidence.
+From there you can have the most astonishing view over the salt lake, and with no surprise, you may experience a mirage, due to the very high temperatures and sunlight incidence.

 10-Mos Espa Stars Wars Movie Set

-Sfax lays on the Mediterranean Coast and it is the second city of Tunisia, after Tunis.
+Sfax lays on the Mediterranean Coast, and it is the second city of Tunisia, after Tunis.
 The growth of the city is due to the sea port, one of the most important in the country.
-Sfax has been occupied by the French colonizers and their influence is still visible in the architecture of the city.
+The French colonizers have occupied Sfax and their influence is still visible in the architecture of the city.
 Many new buildings have been built after the bombing during the Second World War, which caused many damages in the city.

-Inside the Medina you can experience the ancient way of life in the crowded souks and mazy streets.
-Pay a visit to the Museum Dar Jallouli (a typical 17th century house of a rich trader, which is now an ethnographic museum) and the great mosque in the center of the Medina.
-At a short distance of 12 kilometers south from Sfax you can visit the Archeological city of Thyna, a Roman complex.
+Inside the Medina, you can experience the ancient way of life in the crowded souks and mazy streets.
+Pay a visit to the Museum Dar Jallouli (a typical 17th-century house of a wealthy trader, which is now an ethnographic museum) and the grand mosque in the center of the Medina.
+At a short distance of 12 kilometers south from Sfax, you can visit the Archeological city of wealthy, a Roman complex.